-Variable Response: dependent on the number of counts present, typically 4 to 25 seconds for FAST, and 4 to 60 seconds for SLOW
+Variable Response: dependant on the number of counts present, typically 4 to 25 seconds for FAST, and 4 to 60 seconds for SLOW

-Fixed Response: The parameter is adjustable from 1 to 25, resulting in a FAST response from approximately 2 to 50 seconds.
-The SLOW response is approximately 10 to 250 seconds.
+Fixed Response: The parameter is adjustable from 1-25 seconds, resulting in a FAST response from approximately 2-50 seconds.
+The SLOW response is approximately 10-250 seconds.
 For MDA-type measurements, the fixed response mode is recommended.

-Ratemeter Alert/Alarm: set at any point corresponding to the pre-selected ratemeter range
+Ratemeter Alert/Alarm: set at any point corresponding to the preselected ratemeter range

-Scaler Alarm: adjustable from 1 to 9999 counts
+Scaler Alarm: adjustable from 1 to 999999 counts

-Scaler Count Time: Adjustable from 1 to 9999 seconds.
+Scaler Count Time: adjustable from 1 to 9999 seconds